How do I get rich in the current 2024 Canadian financial landscape?

 The key is just to actually invest your money somewhere, so you can let your money work for you more and more over time.

-Investing aside, there are other ways to make passive income to supplement your retirement income.
-You will generally required to either put in a lot of up front work (such as starting a business) or have money up front (such as investing in a rental property).
+Stock investing aside, there are other ways to make passive income.
+You will generally be required to either put in a lot of upfront work (such as starting a business) or put in money upfront (such as investing in a rental property).

-Of course, you could also continue working to accumulate even more wealth, but make sure not to fall into the trap of the hedonic treadmill (shifting the goalposts).
+Of course, you could also continue working to accumulate even more wealth, but you now have the luxury to choose whether to keep working your normal job, or quit your job to pursue other passions.
+If you continue to work when financially independent, make sure not to fall into the trap of the hedonic treadmill (shifting the goalposts).

 Regardless, one thing is clear.
-By setting up assets that generate you money, you are securing your financial future by not relying on trading your time directly for money as in the case of a job.
-That’s the definition of financial independence!
+By setting up assets that generate you a steady stream of income, you’re securing your financial future by not relying on a job where you trade your time for money.
+That’s the “secret” to becoming wealthy!

 As you can see, becoming wealthy isn’t just a pipe dream if you’re not making high income.
 It’s what you do with the money you have that matters.

-I hope that this step-by-step guide equips you with the knowledge required to take action today.
+I hope that this comprehensive guide to wealth equips you with the knowledge required to take action today.
 By following these steps, you’ll be well on your way to getting rich in Canada and reaching financial freedom sooner rather than later.